-- Applicant’s Statement of Purpose: current and future EADs-related research objectives, including planned future grant application based on the pilot project, and training plans as appropriate to current career status (1-page maximum).
+- Applicant’s Statement of Purpose: current and future eosinophil-associated disease-related research objectives, including planned future grant application based on the pilot project, and training plans as appropriate to current career status (1-page maximum).

 - NIH-format bio-sketch for the PI and all co-investigators and key scientific personnel.
 Include a full disclosure of all currently active grants or grants pending review or funding decisions, addressing overlap, if any, with the APFED Pilot Grant application.

 - Three (3) page description of project, including background and significance, innovation and impact, long-term objectives, specific aims, and research strategy/experimental approach.
 Also include a description of the facilities for research and training needed by the applicant (1-page maximum, not included in the 3-page limit).

 - Detailed Budget and Justification.
 Purchase of equipment may be proposed, if adequate justification is provided.

 - For grants involving human subjects, include a letter showing IRB approval of the study protocol, or indication that the protocol has been submitted and is in review.
 Please indicate if IRB approval will be needed and issued only in the event of funding.
 For grants involving vertebrate animals, provide a letter showing protocol approval by the institution’s Animal Care Committee (ACC).

 - Officially signed letter from the applicant institution’s Office of Sponsored Research (or equivalent) approving the submission and willingness to comply with APFED grant management and reporting requirements.

 You may choose your method of submission:

 - Online – Scroll below for the online form.

 - Via email – Send grant components as attachments to email@example.com.